Board of Directors

 Dr. Sara Goldrick -Rab

-Sara has created, led, and supported the growth of multiple organizations changing the face of higher education including founding Believe in Students in 2016.
-In 2013 she founded the Wisconsin HOPE Lab, and until 2022 oversaw its growth into The Hope Center for College, Community, and Justice, a 50-person national university center with an annual budget of more than $8M.
-In 2019 she translated her research findings into a product that makes it possible for low-income people to access emergency support quickly and with dignity; that work is now carried forward by Beam, a Brooklyn-based company.These days Sara writes, consults, and teaches about anti-poverty and education issues from an independent perch in Philadelphia that affords her the space to be creative, responsible, and nimble.
-Her next book, #RealCollege, is under development.
+Sara has founded, led, and supported the growth of multiple organizations transforming higher education.
+In 2013 she founded the Wisconsin HOPE Lab, and for almost a decade oversaw its growth into The Hope Center for College, Community, and Justice, a 50-person national university center with an annual budget of more than $8M.
+In 2016 she founded Believe in Students to emergency aid to students and empower faculty to become powerful educators that recognize their students are humans first.
+In 2019 she translated her research findings into a product that makes it possible for low-income people to access emergency support quickly and with dignity; that work is now advanced by Beam, a Brooklyn-based company.

 Signup for our Newsletter